Taiwoogbonyomi/yoga-wellness/README.md

 ---
 ### Credits

-The Loverunning walkthrough project where I got all my guidelines.
+* The Loverunning walkthrough project where I got all my guidelines.

-Pixabay.com, where I got all the images used for my website.
+* Pixabay.com, where I got all the images used for my website.

-Favicon.io generator website.
+* Favicon.io generator website.

-Font awesome where I got the Icons used in my website.
+* Font awesome where I got the Icons used in my website.

-pixelied.com, which I used in converting the JPG images to WEBP.
+* pixelied.com, which I used in converting the JPG images to WEBP.

-Ui.dev which I used for amiresponsive on all screen size.
+* Ui.dev which I used for am i responsive on all screen size.

-health.harvard.edu where I got the benefits of yoga.
+* health.harvard.edu where I got the benefits of yoga.